-Module Director: Dr. Ginger Ruddy - ginger.ruddy@usask.ca Module Contact: Regina: Sue Schmidt - sue.schmidt@saskhealthauthority.ca (306) 766-0620 Module Contact: Bev Digout - bev.digout@usask.ca (306) 966-8224 Module Contact: Edith Conacher - edith.conacher@usask.ca (306) 966-4751
+Module Director: Dr. Ginger Ruddy ginger.ruddy@usask.ca - (306) 966-7275 Module Director: Bev Digout bev.digout@usask.ca - (306) 966-8224

-Student well-being may decline during medical school due to both internal and external stressors.
 Wellness is a conscious and self-directed process of making choices toward a healthy and fulfilling life.
-This course was developed to introduce students to the concepts and resources for enabling wellness and resilience.
+This module was developed to introduce students to the concepts and resources for enabling wellness and resilience.